Supplies are needed! If you are able to donate the following unexpired items, please contact us.

 The NJEDA is making tools available to New Jersey businesses during the COVID-19 outbreak.

-*Update: As of 3/26/2020, the NJEDA has announced a series of programs aimed at helping area businesses.
-Access them here.
+The NJEDA has announced a series of programs aimed at helping area businesses.
+These include:

 For an easy way to to see if your business is eligible, please see this eligibility wizard on the NJEDA’s website.